 From time to time, we like to feature a question we have received.
 This week, the question revolves around the difference between the Fixed and Variable Rate (FAVR) reimbursement and the company mileage rate or cents-per-mile reimbursement rate.

 Q: Our company has a couple hundred employees driving their own vehicles for business.
 We are currently reimbursing them for business mileage using the IRS mileage rate.
-The company mileage or cents-per-mile rate makes sense, so why bother with a more sophisticated program like the Fixed and Variable Rate reimbursement rate?
+The company mileage or cents-per-mile rate makes sense, so why bother with a more sophisticated program like the fixed and variable rate reimbursement rate?

-What is a company mileage rate or cents-per-mile reimbursement?
+Company mileage rate or cents-per-mile reimbursement

 In a standard reimbursement program, management selects a cents-per-mile rate for employees, who then report business miles.
 In your case you elected to use the IRS mileage rate.
 The chosen mileage rate remains the same for all mobile employees no matter what their actual business costs are, no matter what vehicle they actually drive, and no matter how many business miles they actually drive.

 It remains up to your mobile employees to track, log, and report business miles.
 The mileage data is sent to either a person or system to be reviewed and approved each month.
 The data is then entered into a system and the employer reimburses employees using the current IRS mileage rate multiplied times the miles reported.
 The objective of this type of program is simplicity—one rate fits all.

 But simplicity comes with a downside.
 Not all mobile employees actually experience the same costs, so a standard cents-per-mile rate can overpay some while underpaying others.
 Also, it’s important to remember that the IRS mileage rate is not designed to be a reimbursement guideline but instead a deduction guideline for taxpayers who do not keep precise records for business vehicle expenses.

 In order to determine the appropriate reimbursement, management, with the assistance of mBurse, selects the program parameters and standards for the business vehicle program based on needs that are unique to their company. mBurse’s extensive and unique databases for business vehicle costs then are used to generate suitable reimbursement rates for the employees.

 The fixed dollar amount is used to address the fixed aspects of reimbursable costs (insurance, license, taxes, depreciation).
 However, while these costs may remain relatively stable for a single employee, they can vary between different employees working in different locations.
 Insurance rates, for example, can vary widely from state to state.
 Consequently, the dollar amount may vary by employee based on the zip codes where they garage and drive their car.

 Similarly, because one mileage rate cannot address all employees’ needs, reimbursement rates are location-sensitive, taking into account differences in the costs associated with different territories.
 The reimbursement rate are also variable over time, rising and falling with expenses that fluctuate—like fuel prices.

-Why FAVR reimbursements are superior
+Why FAVR reimbursements are superior to IRS mileage reimbursements

-When a company selects a third-party administrator like mBurse to develop a Fixed and Variable Rate reimbursement program, the management actually enhances its ability to align reimbursement with company objectives.
+When a company selects a third-party administrator like mBurse to develop a fixed and variable rate reimbursement program, the management actually enhances its ability to align reimbursement with company objectives.
 Management gets to set standards for vehicle use that reflect company priorities and then build around that.

 The IRS mileage rate represents the average costs of owning and operating motor vehicles, based on last years average costs.
-A company adopting a Fixed and Variable Rate vehicle reimbursement program can instead develop its reimbursement standards based on the current actual costs of owning and operating the type of vehicle most suitable to its work requirements.
+A company adopting a fixed and variable rate vehicle reimbursement program can instead develop its reimbursement standards based on the current actual costs of owning and operating the type of vehicle most suitable to its work requirements.

-Rather than starting with the reimbursement rate and applying it to all employees indiscriminately, the Fixed and Variable Reimbursement rate approach allows management to start with the company’s priorities and the employees’ needs and build the reimbursement rate around it.
+Rather than starting with the reimbursement rate and applying it to all employees indiscriminately, the fixed and variable reimbursement rate approach allows management to start with the company’s priorities and the employees’ needs and build the reimbursement rate around it.